Leveraging a paradigm shift in Data & AI to transform ways of working in the control room.

 The Challenge

 Over the past two years, the fields of data engineering, machine learning and AI have evolved at incredible pace, offering powerful new tools, techniques and capabilities.
-As UK water enters a period of transformative capital investment, now is the perfect time to draw inspiration from successes in the chemicals, automotive and software industries and take advantage without previous constraints.

 What new possibilities have been unlocked by this recent paradigm shift?
 The right innovations today will shape the sector for decades to come; this opportunity must not be wasted.